 Severe osteoarthritis of the hands affecting the distal interphalangeal joints (Heberden’s nodes) and the proximal interphalangeal joints (Bouchard’s nodes).
 There is no clear bony enlargement of the other common site in the hands, the thumb base.

 The prevalence of OA rises strikingly with age.
-Regardless of how it ...
+Regardless of how it is defined, ...